opencoca/WEB-admin/CONTRIBUTING.md

 If you need help with Git or our workflow, please ask in our [community chat](https://decapcms.org/chat).
 We want your contributions even if you're just learning Git.
 Our maintainers are happy to help!

-Decap CMS uses the [Forking Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow) + [Feature Branches](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
+Startr Web-Admin uses the [Forking Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow) + [Feature Branches](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
 Additionally, PR's should be [rebased](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) on main when opened, and again before merging.

 1. Fork the repo.
 2. Create a branch from `main`.
 If you're addressing a specific issue, prefix your branch name with the issue number.